heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.2.3 SparkSQL  :

-The major contributions of Spark SQL are the Dataframe API and the Catalyst.
+The major contributions of Spark SQL {% cite armbrust2015spark --file big-data%} are the Dataframe API and the Catalyst.
 Spark SQL intends to provide relational processing over native RDDs and on several external data sources, through a programmer friendly API, high performance through DBMS techniques, support semi-structured data and external databases, support for advanced analytical processing like machine learning algorithms and graph processing.

 ***Programming API***